Secret 3 – You Need a Marketing Funnel

 So how do I make this whole retargeting thing work?

-Now that you have put in the effort, and youve gotten the top of your funnel set up and working, take a moment to celebrate!
+Now that you have put in the effort, and you’ve gotten the top of your funnel set up and working, take a moment to celebrate!
 People are starting to know what your church is all about, and they are beginning to trust you.
-Now its time to invite them to take the next step.
-We dont ask for anything in the top of the funnel, but in phase two, the ask,you request for them to come and check out your church online or in person.
+Now it’s time to invite them to take the next step.
+We don’t ask for anything in the top of the funnel, but in phase two, “the ask,” you request for them to come and check out your church online or in person.
 This is your chance to convert them from knowing who you are, to receiving from you on a spiritual level.

 Here is how it works: you have a separate set of posts or videos that you only show to people who have first engaged with one of your top of the funnel ads.